 A range of marketing skills is required.
 The content may be expected to rank on the search engines.
 For prospects closer to the point of purchase paid advertising (Adwords and Display) could be used.
 Hence, SEO and Paid Ads specialists will be needed.

-Various forms of content are often required including text, video, infographics, even Podcasts.
+Various forms of content are often required including a manufacturers blog, guides, video, infographics, even Podcasts.
 All content must fit with the brand and design skills will be important.
 This brings in another set of specialists.
 All these people need to work together to deliver an overall plan so strong and focussed leadership is essential.

 The Value In Employing A Content Marketing Mentor